 We pin down a new mechanism behind comparative advantage that is based on countries' different ability to adjust to technological change.
 We build on a pattern extensively documented in the labor literature, whereby more efficient machines displace workers from codifiable (routine) tasks, and introduce the hypothesis that the reallocation of labor across tasks is subject to frictions the importance of which differs by country.
-Once we incorporate task routineness into a canonical $2 \times 2 \times 2$ Heckscher-Ohlin model, the key feature of our model is that the relevant factor endowments for the final good sectors are determined endogenously by the equilibrium allocation of labor to routine and non-routine tasks.
+Once we incorporate task routineness and labor reallocation frictions into an augmented $2 \times 2 \times 2$ Heckscher-Ohlin model, the key feature of our model is that the relevant factor endowments for the final good sectors are determined endogenously by the equilibrium allocation of labor to routine and nonroutine tasks.